HealthSamurai/aidbox-docs-ds/docs/overviews/architecture.md

 # Architecture

 Aidbox is dynamic and highly configurable platform.
 It generates tables and API on fly based on configuration.
-It consists of JVM service, written in clojure and PostgreSQL database.
+It consists of JVM service, written in clojure, Admin UI and PostgreSQL database.

 Aidbox stores FHIR and Custom Resources in PostgreSQL as JSONB columns.
 Below is a key components of Aidbox:

 ![Aidbox architecture](architecture.png)